adrianjost/SmartLight-Firmware/README.md

 ### Control

 All `SET` Methods here have a `GET` counterpart which only requires the `action` attribute to be present.
 The Server will answer with the same action name and the additional data attribute.
 If you send `{ "action": "GET /output/channel" }`, the server will answer with a message `{ "action": "GET /output/channel", "data": [/* value channel 1 */, /* value channel 2 */] }`

+Each string value is only allowed to include max.
+50 characters.
+If you use more, it's possible that the payload can not be parsed.
+The same issue can arise if you send additional properties.

 #### Set Channels directly